Scoring

 Detectors

-Detectors can be added from Detector
+Detectors can be added either by selecting Object > Detector

 Narrow cylinder along the beam axis

-Lets start with adding a cylinder with radius of 1cm and length of 12cm along the beam axis, spanning from -2cm to 12cm along Z axis.
-By pressing "Add detector" button a new item will be added to the list of detectors.
+Let's start with adding a cylinder with radius of 1cm and length of 12cm along the beam axis, spanning from -2cm to 12cm along Z axis.

-Finally we can adjust the size and position of the detector.
-To get correct span we set center to (0,0,4) cm.
-We also divide the detector into 120 bins along the Z axis, so that each bin is 1mm long.
+- Under GRID, change the number of bins.
+We divide the detector into 120 bins along the Z axis, so that each bin is 1mm long.

-When selected the detector should be visible in the 3D and cross-section views.
+When selected, the detector should be visible in the 3D and cross-section views.

 Slab in YZ plane